A Sky Full of Stars for a Roof

 A Sky Full of Stars for a Roof (...e per tetto un cielo di stelle) is a 1968 Italian Spaghetti Western comedy film.

 It is the second western film directed by Giulio Petroni.
 At first the director was to be Franco Giraldi, but then he moved to direct A Minute to Pray, a Second to Die and Petroni replaced him.
+The film was generally praised for its opening sequence, that was defined by several critics as one of the best in the whole spaghetti western genre.

+Scenes from this were used to create the film-within-the-film in Giuliano Montaldo's 1978 made for TV thriller Closed Circuit.

 Plot

 Roger Pratt and his band stop a stagecoach and kill the driver and the passengers, including a priest and a young woman, but the man he expected is not there so he also shoots his informant.
 Tim, who in fact is that man, arrives later by horse to the scene and starts digging graves.
 Harry watches him, approaches and gives help, and then rides off without saying a word.

 Later Tim sees Harry among gold miners in a saloon, losing at poker, and expose the games as crooked – but he refuses to draw against the gambler, showing that he carries no gun.
 There is a brawl and they are beaten out.
 Harry tells Tim he has gold that he has mined hidden in his underwear and the latter suggests that he deposits it in the bank at Pueblo city.
 Next day Tim and some accomplices manage to convince the gullible Harry that a shack in the deserted town of Pueblo city is a temporary bank office.
 When Harry loses his deposit slip and returns, all are gone.

 Harry finds Tim at a market and attacks him.
 Tim says he has invested his share in the tent and water basin for a mermaid show.
 The upset Harry destroys the tent and basin and crying he tells Tim that he was to use the gold to buy cattle for a ranch that he inherited from his father.
 Tim promises to help him get the money back and leaves, waving to the "mermaid".

 They try to make money running a fake telegraph service but have to escape from Pratt's gang, joining a funeral procession.
 Tim eyes the beautiful widow and tells Harry that the dead man was a famous bank robber and that he will make the widow tell where the loot is hidden.
 By pretending to be a close friend of the dead husband he gets invited in for food, and to keep out the anxious Harry, who keeps knocking at the window, he tells him that the loot is buried under a tree.
 At night Harry digs a deep hole while Tim gets the widow into bed.
 When Harry learns the truth from some passers-bye he breaks into the house and starts a fight and the widow runs out in her underwear calling for the sheriff.